sebkirche/smime_send/README.md

 A simple command-line Perl email helper that can send multipart messages with attachments and support S/MIME signature and encryption (we are calling openSSL for this).

     Usage: smime_send.pl [options] <message_or_file>
-    -x smtp_server         - default is 127.0.0.1
+    --smtp|-x smtp_server           - default is 127.0.0.1
-    -t to                  - mail recipient (multiple coma-separated values accepted NOT SUPPORTED YET FOR ENCRYPTION)
+    --to|-t to                      - mail recipient(s) - multiple coma-separated values accepted
-    -f from                - optional, but strongly encouraged -s subject
-    -a file1[,file2,fileN] - optional, several filenames separated by coma accepted you can specify a single path or a tuple path:mime:name for each attachment -m mime-type           - optional, force mime-type for message encoding (disable utf-8 validation) -S                     - sign the mail (optional)
+                                                        - each recipient can be suffixed with encryption cert e.g.: -t j.doe\@domain.com:jdoe.pem,foo.bar\@baz.brol:foobar.pem if not provided but you have cc/bcc, will use undisclosed-recipients --cc                            - optional, list of carbon-copy recipients --bcc                           - optional, list of blind-carbon-copy recipients --from|-f from                  - optional (but strongly encouraged), specify the sender --subject|-s subject            - what you want to fill as email subject --attach|-a file1[,file2,fileN] - optional, attach a file to the message, its MIME-type will be guessed with 'file' several filenames separated by coma accepted you can specify a single path or a tuple path:mime[:name] for each attachment
-    -c cert                - certificate for signing (optional, default = smime.cert) -k key                 - key for signing         (optional, default = smime.key) -r root-ca             - optional, to avoid validation problems use the cert authority signer bundle -C recipent-cert       - encrypt the mail (optional) -d                     - debug = be very verbose
+                                      Note: MS Outlook DOES NOT CARE OF MIME TYPE -> you should specify a name with proper extension --mime|-m mime-type             - optional, force mime-type for message encoding (disable utf-8 validation) --plain|p                       - optional, force plain-text body and disable mime encoding and attachments --sign|-S                       - optional, sign the mail (will need the signing key and cert) --cert|-c cert                  - certificate for signing (optional, default = smime.cert) --key|-k key                    - key for signing         (optional, default = smime.key) --root|-r root-ca               - optional, to avoid validation problems use the cert authority signer bundle --cipher|-C recipent-cert       - encrypt the mail with the given cert (optional) you can use instead the alternative way with the ':certificate' after recipients --version|-V                    - display the version and quit --debug|-d                      - debug = be very verbose

 Send simple mail:
 --